-- Foodborne illness risk factors are present on every farm. - While no farm can completely eliminate food safety risk., an understanding of the basic science of foodborne illnesscausing microorganisms and the environments in which they thrive can help beginning farmers take steps to reduce the risk of transmitting foodborne illness through fresh produce.
+- Foodborne illness risk factors are present on every farm. - While no farm can completely eliminate food safety risk, understanding the basic science of foodborne illness-causing microorganisms and the environments in which they thrive can help beginning farmers take steps to reduce the risk of transmitting foodborne illness through fresh produce.